msainsburydale/NeuralBayesEstimators/README.md

 #### Minor reproducibility difficulties

-When training neural networks on the GPU, there is some some unavoidable non-determinism: See [here](https://discourse.julialang.org/t/flux-reproducibility-of-gpu-experiments/62092).
+When training neural networks on the GPU, there is some some unavoidable non-determinism: see [here](https://discourse.julialang.org/t/flux-reproducibility-of-gpu-experiments/62092).
 This does not significantly affect the "story" of the final results, but there may be some slight differences each time the code is executed.